VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 ___

-And that's it, enjoy ultra-efficient browser navigation!
+And that's it, better input methods → better usage, so enjoy ultra-efficient browser navigation!